Kay Scarpetta: Lucy Farinelli

 Early in her FBI career Lucy is seduced by Carrie Grethen, a sociopathic coworker who is in cahoots with Temple Gault, a cold-blooded murderer who had crossed Kay's path a few years before.
 The relationship haunts Lucy and those who are close to her in several books.
 Lucy becomes a self-made millionaire by the age of 25 by building and selling internet search engines—years before Google.
-She invests some of her earnings in her own private investigating firm, The Last Precinct, located in NYC, and later in a forensic training center, The National Forensic Academy, in Hollywood, Florida, which employs her Aunt Kay and Pete Marino.
+She invests some of her earnings in her own private investigating firm, The Last Precinct, located in New York City, and later in a forensic training center, The National Forensic Academy, in Hollywood, Florida, which employs her Aunt Kay and Pete Marino.
 She has a penchant for buying expensive machines like helicopters, Ferraris, and motorcycles.
 She also purchases a private jet, for which she earns a private pilot license.

 In Predator, Lucy is diagnosed with a benign brain tumor that alters her physical appearance and seems also to modify her personality.
 In The Book of the Dead she is undergoing treatment; in later books the disease is not mentioned.
 In 2007's The Book of the Dead she almost kills Pete Marino when she discovers he has attacked and almost raped her Aunt Kay.
-In the latest two novels, Scarpetta and The Scarpetta Factor, Lucy is back in New York running her own company again and is in a relationship with the New York DA Jaime Berger.
+In Scarpetta and The Scarpetta Factor, Lucy is back in New York running her own company again and is in a relationship with the New York District Attorney Jaime Berger.

 In Blow Fly, Lucy helps murder Rocco Caggiano, Pete Marino's renegade son, in a Polish hotel.
+By Autopsy, she had teamed up with Marino in a private investigation company.

 Over the course of the series, the characters do not age consistently, e.g. Kay Scarpetta is around age 40 at the beginning of the series, meaning she is 30 years older than Lucy.
 However, by the time of the novel Blow Fly, Lucy is almost 30, while Scarpetta is still only 46.
 The table below shows how Lucy ages.